California Electrocution Accident Lawyers

 We’ll tell you if you have a case or not, call (888) 488-1391 — We’re here 24 hours a day.

-Electrocution occurs when an electrical injury results in death.
-When this happens, surviving family members (and legal heirs) have the right to file a wrongful death claim against a negligent defendant who caused the electrocution.
-It is important to do so.
+While essential for day-to-day lives, electricity can be dangerous.
+A mistake or negligent behavior with electrical components can lead to painful injuries.
+Some electrical injuries can result in death.
+For fatal scenarios, surviving family members and legal heirs have the right to file a wrongful death claim against a negligent defendant who caused the electrocution.

 What Is Electrocution?

 Many people use the words “electrocution” and “electric shock” interchangeably.
 There is, however, a critical difference between them.
 Electrocution means that the victim has died.
-If an injury victim survives, they have suffered an electric shock, an important legal distinction.
-If a victim does not survive their injuries, the family must file a wrongful death claim.
+If an injury victim survives, they have suffered an electric shock, which has different legal implications.
+Families of victims who die from electrocution may pursue a wrongful death claim.

-Injury victims who do survive an electric shock may file their own personal injury claim.
-There are different financial claims and different procedural rules that apply to each type of claim.
-Be sure to work with an experienced electrical accident lawyer who understands all the rules that apply to your particular claim.
+Survivors of electric shock can file a personal injury claim.
+Each type of claim involves different financial considerations and legal procedures.
+It is beneficial to work with an experienced electrical accident lawyer who understands the rules that apply to your specific situation.

 Immediate Effects